 - Invent a new month in the year and explain how it affects the world.

-- An earthquake eradicates all technological systems and the world is plunged into darkness – how do you survive?
+- An earthquake eradicates all technological systems and the world is plunged into darkness.
+How do you survive?

 Other resources and writing prompts

 If you’re working on your worldbuilding for a novel or narrative project, you can check out my worldbuilding checklist as a starting point.
-Often, when I’m stuck for creative inspiration, I find that building a world and a backstory can help me form a basis for a new idea.
+Often, when I’m stuck for creative inspiration, I find that building a world and its backstory can help me form a basis for a new idea.
 Give it a try and let me know how you get on with it.

 Additionally, working on character development can also give rise to fresh ideas for stories.
-Have a look at this character-building activity and see if fleshing out a protagonist (or other character) helps you to get started.
+Have a look at this character-building activity and see if fleshing out a protagonist (or other characters) helps you to get started.